 Those who've visited say the museum is a great experience if you love antiques, architecture and history – specifically Florida history, though they note parking can be an issue.
 The museum boasts several permanent exhibits, which feature the hotel's original rooms reconstructed with furniture and other artifacts to reflect the property's Victorian origins.
-The museum also features temporary exhibits, most notably the annual "Victorian Christmas Stroll," which takes place from Dec.
-1 to 23 every year.
-During December, the museum is dressed in traditional holiday garb, including a 15-foot tree, carolers and 14 exhibit rooms, each decorated with trimmed trees designed in 19th century themes and antique holiday accessories.
+The museum also features temporary exhibits, most notably the annual "Victorian Christmas Stroll," which takes place every December.
+During the holiday season, the museum is dressed in traditional holiday garb, including a 15-foot tree and 14 exhibit rooms are decorated with trimmed trees designed in 19th-century themes and antique holiday accessories.
 Visitors can enjoy live music every evening from 6 to 8 p.m.

-- #9View all Photos#9 in TampaMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPENDRead More
+- #12View all Photos#12 in TampaMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPENDRead More

 If you're in Tampa with young kids (12 and younger), consider a stop at the Glazer Children's Museum.
 Though Tampa isn't short on kid-friendly attractions, most of them are dependent on the weather, meaning you might want to have an indoor backup plan in case the clouds roll in.